LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/routing-conversations-by-channel.md

     <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_routechannel4.png">

 5. Launch a messaging conversation from the respective channel and test the flow.

-    For example, launch messaging from Facebook Messenger.
+    If you are routing based on “web-channel”, You can test your setup on the web client emulator.
+For details, see [here](conversation-orchestrator-dynamic-routing-testing-with-the-web-emulator.html).

+    Alternatively, you can deploy the bot and connect it to a campaign that’s linked to your production/staging channel of your choice.
+For this setup, see [here](conversation-orchestrator-dynamic-routing-getting-started.html).

+6. Follow these steps once you have messaging set up.

+    Launch messaging.
 Start by saying “Hi.
 And then immediately get routed to the respective skill.
 Here below, “Agentbob” is an agent who is mapped to the User3Skill.

     <img class="fancyimage" width="250" src="img/convorchestrator/co_dr_routechannel5.png">

-6. You can also create one such policy for every unique channel.
+7. You can also create one such policy for every unique channel.
 And you can also add more conditions to the policies if required.

     <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_routechannel4.png">